Year 1 – Willow

 Unfortunately due to Covid-19 restrictions we have been unable to host our popular Meet The Teacher sessions in school.
 Instead click on the links below to reader a letter of introduction from the class teacher and an expanded copy of our class presentation.
 If you could e-mail any questions you have to firstname.lastname@example.org so that in the coming days we can make an FAQs page.

-First Week At School
+Chestnuts First Week 2020

-We use Tapestry – an on-line learning journal and reporting system that uses parental feedback to ensure provision is carefully mapped to your child’s needs.
+We use Tapestry, an on-line learning journal and reporting system that uses parental feedback to ensure provision is carefully mapped to your child’s needs.
 Find out more about Tapestry here

 For ideas and advice about communicating with your child click here